Syncthing Relay

 Overview

-Syncthing Relay acts as a relay point for Syncthing devices that cannot always reach each other directly, for example because of NAT, firewalls or restrictive networks.
-It then allows synchronization traffic to pass through a public relay.
+Syncthing Relay acts as a relay point for Syncthing devices that cannot always reach each other directly, for example because of NAT, a firewall or a restrictive network context.
+The service then allows synchronization traffic to pass through a relay, without turning Syncthing into centralized cloud storage.

 Quick facts